NovatecConsulting/it-tage-secure-devops/1_security/2_praxis/security-testing-demos/zap/README.md

 5. Tag the image using `docker tag <image-id> owasp/zap2docker-stable:latest` (replace image-id with correct one)

 ## Run Zap Scan

+First you have to query your public ip address.
+You may do that via [https://whatismyipaddress.com](https://whatismyipaddress.com).

 ### Baseline Scan